jquery/jquery/.github/PULL_REQUEST_TEMPLATE.md

 Mark an `[x]` for completed items, if you're not sure leave them unchecked and we can assist.
 -->

-* [ ] All authors have signed the CLA at https://cla.js.foundation/jquery/jquery
 * [ ] New tests have been added to show the fix or feature works
 * [ ] Grunt build and unit tests pass locally with these changes
 * [ ] If needed, a docs issue/PR was created at https://github.com/jquery/api.jquery.com